Ulysses vs. iA Writer: A New Comparison

 Unfortunately, a lot of this upset is built on an entitled fallacy that we own the software we pay for.
 But the pay-once model was never about vendors selling software, it was vendors selling a license to use the software—it just happened to be a license that never expired, so you could use it until it stopped working.

-With a subscription model, the vendor is still just selling you a usage license, but now it’s done in a way that reflects the reality of software development, which is that nothing is ever finished and that simply keeping something working requires ongoing effort.
+With a subscription model, the vendor is still just selling you a usage license, but now it’s done in a way that reflects the reality of software development, which is that nothing is ever done and that simply keeping something working requires ongoing effort.

 Even though iA Writer isn’t currently planning a subscription model, they too acknowledge this struggle: